 Eco-friendliness: gentle on nature and the environment

 Due to the traps’ unique design and the specific combination of luring stimuli, they predominantly capture mosquitoes and other blood-sucking insects.
 This combination of stimuli is of no interest to other (beneficial) insects such as butterflies, ladybugs, or dragonflies; therefore they stay away from the trap.
-At the same time, though, there is no way to guarantee that these insects will not be sucked in by coincidence on occasion.
-However, this is very rare, so that it is insignificant for the respective ecosystem.
-By contrast, insecticides or UV-light traps are not selective: Either they kill all insect species fully indiscriminately or they even prefer those that have an important function as a pollinator in the ecosystem.
+At the same time, though, there is no way to guarantee that a beneficial insect will not be sucked in by random coincidence on occasion.
+However, this is very rare and insignificant for the respective ecosystem.
+By contrast, insecticides or UV-light traps are not selective: they tend to kill any insect species exposed to the chemical or attracted to the light.

-The power consumption of the traps is very low (less than 4 watts, i.e. approx. 0.1 kW per day).
+The power consumption of the traps is very low (less than 5 watts, i.e. approx. 0.12 kW per day).
 This corresponds approximately to the consumption of individual entertainment electronics devices in the standby mode.